SuchirAgarwal/FBLA_Computer-Game-and-Simulation-Programming_2019-2020/README.md

 1. Open the application file in the windows package.

 ### Running Game from index.html
+Most browsers will not let the index.html file load local files due to security reasons.
+If this is a case, then the two options would be to either enable loading local files or to create a local server.
+We will take you through the process of creating a local server via Browsersync.
+1. Download and install Node.js from https://nodejs.org/en/download/
+1. Enter `npm install -g browser-sync` in the terminal or command prompt and press enter
+1. If the previous step fails due to permission errors, then use `sudo npm install -g browser-sync`.
+This will then prompt you to enter your password.
+1. Clone or download the repository
+1. Use the terminal or command prompt to `cd` into the repository and use the command `browser-sync start --server`.
+This will automatically load the index.html file in a default browser.
+In order to specify the desired browser, use `broswer-sync start --server --broswer <CHOICE OF BROWSER>`

+### Other platforms
+Since our game was created with RPG Maker MV, it is distributable on additional platofrms such as macOS, iOS, and Android.
+We have not included those distributions in this repo due to the difficulty of managing a repo that is this large.
+If desired, the additional distributions can be built from source using RPG Maker MV.

 ### Possible Awards & Tokens
 1. Tokens are given when the user completes a level by meetings its requirments.